Bthom024/DS_Final_Project_BWT/README.md

 ### Commit Update 3/19/25
 Committed the research poster of the final project for the Spring 2025 Celebration of Student Research and Creativity presentation.

+### Commit Update 4/15/25
+Committed the final predictive analytics model for the capstone project.